 Students in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives may be completed through a hybrid delivery model of Distance Education and On-Campus courses on a Flexible full-time or a Full-time basis.
 Note that, once admitted to the Master of Public Health program, students are not permitted to change from the Standard Full-time Option to the Flexible Full-time Option, and vice versa.

-All students in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives complete a course-based program; the thesis option is not available in the Nursing Specialization with Nurse Practitioner Electives.
-The Nurse Practitioner electives are completed at Lakehead University as part of the Council of Ontario University Programs in Nursing (COUPN) Primary Health Care Nurse Practition (PHCNP) Programme. http://np-education.ca
+All students in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives complete a course-based program.
+The Nurse Practitioner electives are completed at Lakehead University as part of the Council of Ontario University Programs in Nursing (COUPN) Primary Health Care Nurse Practitioner (PHCNP) Programme. http://np-education.ca

 Applicants to the Nursing Specialization with Nurse Practitioner Electives must also have the equivalents of 2 years' full-time nursing practice within the past 5 years.
 Preference will be given to Ontario residents whose work experience in nursing has been continuous and who have practical experience in one of more of the following areas: primary health care, ambulatory care, public health, community health, long-term care, emergency care, or outpost nursing.

 Additional information on the Ontario Primary Health Care Nurse Practitioner Program is available through the School of Nursing website.